denten-books/plain-text/main.md

 ## 1.2 We Have Always Been Digital
 Doctorow.
-Inforation "wants to be free"
+Information "wants to be free"

 E.M.
 Forester.
 Machine Stops.
 The original intuition, challenged by Nelson Goodman in the late sixties, still holds sway in the popular imagination.
 On this view, digitality has relates to digits, just as "analog" relates to analogies.
 First use of the word digital.
 The distinction between analog and metaphysical threat, Kittler and Golumbia.